-- There are sufficient numbers of staff in various roles to fulfil the needs of the IMA and patients. - There are arrangements in place for maintaining a record of the shifts worked by each staff member to include a record of the hours worked by each person. - There is an induction programme in place appropriate to the role. - A system is in place to ensure staff receive annual appraisals and records are retained. - A system is in place to ensure all staff receive appropriate training to fulfil the duties of their role in keeping with the RQIA training guidance including professional body Continuing Professional Development (CPD), records are retained. - There are arrangements for monitoring the professional registration status of clinical staff, records are retained. - There are arrangements in place for monitoring the professional indemnity of all staff who require individual indemnity cover, records are retained. - Evidence that each private doctor has confirmation of identity; current General Medical Council (GMC) registration; professional indemnity insurance; qualifications in line with service provided; evidence of ongoing professional development and continued medical education that meets the requirements of the Royal Colleges and GMC. - Evidence that each private doctor has an appointed responsible officer (RO). - Arrangements are in place to link into the wider system of RO's for doctors with practising privileges agreements. - Arrangements are in place to ensure that any newly appointed private doctor has notified their aligned RO of their new position. - Evidence for arrangements for revalidation. - Each private doctor is aware of their responsibilities under GMC 'Good Medical Practice and Good practice in prescribing and managing medicines and devices'. - Evidence is provided of satisfactory participation in annual whole practice appraisal - Arrangements are in place to ensure any issues with the potential to impact on patient safety (e.g. open investigation or restriction from police, regulatory body or healthcare provider on his/her practice) are declared and scrutinised by the independent sector organisation before granting or renewing practising privileges, with records retained.
+- There are sufficient numbers of staff in various roles to fulfil the needs of the IMA and patients. - There are arrangements in place for maintaining a record of the shifts worked by each staff member to include a record of the hours worked by each person. - There is an induction programme in place appropriate to the role. - A system is in place to ensure staff receive annual appraisals and records are retained. - A system is in place to ensure all staff receive appropriate training to fulfil the duties of their role in keeping with the RQIA training guidance including professional body Continuing Professional Development (CPD), records are retained. - There are arrangements for monitoring the professional registration status of clinical staff, records are retained. - There are arrangements in place for monitoring the professional indemnity of all staff who require individual indemnity cover, records are retained. - Evidence that each private doctor has confirmation of identity; current General Medical Council (GMC) registration; professional indemnity insurance; qualifications in line with service provided; evidence of ongoing professional development and continued medical education that meets the requirements of the Royal Colleges and GMC. - Evidence that each private doctor has an appointed responsible officer (RO). - Arrangements are in place to link into the wider system of RO's for doctors with practising privileges agreements. - Arrangements are in place to ensure that any newly appointed private doctor has notified their aligned RO of their new position. - Evidence for arrangements for revalidation. - Each private doctor is aware of their responsibilities under GMC Good medical practice 2024 and 'Good practice in prescribing and managing medicines and devices'. - Arrangements are in place to ensure the full appraisal document for each medical practitioner is reviewed and scrutinised by the registered person before granting or renewing practising privileges and a record retained.